-Pen-y-Cwm beach is at the northern end of Newgale Sands.
+Pen-y-Cwm beach is at the northern end of Newgale Sands and the north-eastern corner of St Brides Bay.
 It can be reached at low to mid-tide by walking along the shore from Newgale, and at other times via the coastal path.
-Alternatively, from Pen-y-Cwm on the A487, a public footpath follows the line of a former tramway down the valley to the beach.
-Roadside parking can be found in the road opposite the footpath.
+Alternatively, from Pen-y-Cwm on the A487, a public footpath follows the valley down to the beach, and roadside parking can be found in Pen-y-Cwm.

 The beach is of course sand and light shingle, with rocks, rock-pools and a walk-through cave.
 It looks out towards Skomer Island to the left and Grassholm Island straight ahead, some 17 miles offshore.
 The cliffs are of sandstones, conglomerates and shales.